 Tayla Kirschner has close on a decade of wine experience, from working abroad at a Wine & Spirits Museum, to one of SA’s most prestigious vineyards, to currently working at the Sommeliers Academy.
 Tayla has the Cape Wine Academy and WSET Level3 under her belt plus a passion for wine and a desire to share the love through education with a lasting impact on everyday life.

 Karen Gladfield has had a passion for wine dating back to her youth and has been working in the wine industry since she moved to Cape Town in 2004.
-Karen studied at Cape Wine Academy, Stellenbosch University and UCT Graduate School of Business and has judged on various wine panels since 2010.
+Karen studied at Cape Wine Academy, University od Stellenbosch and UCT Graduate School of Business and has judged on various wine panels since 2010.
 Karen works as wine tour guide, visiting wine estates regularly and encourages her guests to sip, savour and share wine.
-She believes wine is subjective experience and all that’s required is you find a wine perfect for you.